-To get the best performance from your toilet and to alleviate the possibility of a sewer back up, never flush anything other than standard toilet paper and human waste down the toilet.
+To get the best performance from your toilet and to alleviate the possibility of a sewer backup, never flush anything other than standard toilet paper and human waste down the toilet.
 Thick toilet paper, wipes, tampons, diapers, paper towels, dental floss, kitty litter, cotton swab sticks, and other products advertised as “flushable” really aren’t.
-Flushing these is asking for trouble.
+Flushing these are asking for trouble.
 Flushing these also means someone else is cleaning up the mess downstream.

-In our experience, many if not most plugged toilet and sewer calls are the result of homeowners or guests flushing the above named items down the toilet.
+In our experience, the majority of plugged toilet and sewer calls are the result of homeowners or guests flushing the above-named items down the toilet.
 Debris catches onto roots and imperfections on the inside of the side sewer line and causes a slow, clogged, or completely blocked sewer line.

-Other commonly found flushed objects that cause clogs and backups are: bath toys, toilet paper rolls, and soap bars.
+Other commonly found flushed objects that cause clogs and backups are bath toys, toilet paper rolls, and soap bars.
 In particular, one of our customers found her toddler had thrown all of her makeup into the toilet and then tried to flush it all.
-Children often want to see what will happen when they flush something down the toilet.
+Children often want to see what will happen when they flush something.

-- The toilet is a drain.
-See our Drain Cleaning /Repair page for more information on how to keep your drains running freely.
+The toilet is a drain.
+See our Drain Cleaning and Repair page for more information on how to keep your drains running freely.

 Cleaning the Toilet